cloudfour/pwa-workshop/exercises/1/README.md

 ## What you'll learn

-- How to set up your local development environment
+- How to set up your local web server

 - How to register a service worker